simonhauck/GirlfriendBox/README.md

 Note that this diagram contains only one switch for the power.
 The second is connected to the backlight pins of the I2C-Display.
 And now you are already done with the circuit :D yeahh

+Optionally you can create a small PCB for the wiring.
+This makes the assembly much cleaner.
+Additionally, I recommend using plugs between the components.
+This makes the assembly and/or maintenance if something breaks much more easy.

 ## Upload the code
 After creating the circuit open the “girlfriendbox.ino” file with the Arduino IDE or something similar.
 Add the required libraries from the “lib” folder.
 In the Arduino IDE you can do this by clicking Sketch > Include Library > Add .ZIP Library.
 Now you should be able to upload the code to the Arduino and the program should run.